 Why proxy?
 A proxy routes your traffic through a specific server and changes your IP.
 But it doesn’t encrypt your traffic, making proxy the least safe out of these options.
 Having a proxy server in your home country can be a great tool for accessing content and websites in your home country when traveling abroad.

-You should assess your needs when deciding between using Tor, a VPN, Tor over VPN, or a proxy.
+You should assess your needs when deciding between Tor vs. a VPN, Tor over a VPN, or a proxy.
 Keep in mind that there’s a trade-off between safety and speed.
 The more you prioritize privacy, the slower your internet connection might become.

-Is Tor safe, or should I look for alternatives?
+Is Tor safe, or should I look for a different browser?

 Using Tor is definitely safer than other mainstream browsers.
 But it’s far from a flawless solution for online privacy.
-In fact, just using a premium VPN will usually provide better protection than Tor.
-And if you really want to use Tor safely, you should do so by using Tor over VPN instead of just running the browser on its own.
+In fact, just using a paid VPN usually provides better protection than Tor.
+If you really want to use Tor safely, you should do so by using Tor over a VPN instead of just running the browser on its own.

 FAQ